shirshak55/Rust-Book-In-PDF/readme.md

 ## Rust Books PDF

-Please find the latest version of the pdf in the release tab.
-Look at the Assets section and download the pdf from there.
+Please find the latest versions in the (https://github.com/shirshak55/Rust-Book-In-PDF/releases)[release tab].
+Searcn and expand the assets section and download the pdfs from there.

 ## Books List